 We may change our policies at any time, and such change will be effective for all your protected health information that we maintain in our records.
 Before we make a significant change in our policies, we will change our notice and post the new notice in the registration and waiting areas.
 You can request a copy of our notice at any time.

 In most cases, you have the right to see or get a copy of health information about you that we use to make healthcare decisions about you.
 If you request copies for personal reasons we will charge you a nominal fee.
 You also have the right to receive a list of instances where we have disclosed health information about you for reasons other than treatment, payment or related administrative purposes.
 If you believe that information in your record is incorrect or important information is missing, you have the right to request that we amend the existing information.
 A request to amend your record must be made in writing through the Medical Record department and must include a reason that supports the requested amendment.
 Your requested amendment may be attached to the medical record; however, no information will be changed or removed.
 You also have the right to request communications of your health information by any means or to any location.

 Patients have a right to file a grievance regarding care, abuse or neglect, issues related to the hospital’s compliance with the CMS Hospital Conditions of Participation, or a Medicare beneficiary billing complaint related to rights and limitations provided by 42 CFR 489.
 All grievances will be reviewed and a written response will be provided.
 It is our goal to resolve grievances within seven days.

-If you are a patient and would like to file a grievance, please contact our Patient Relations Coordinator in the Quality Management department:
+If you are a patient and would like to file a grievance, please contact our Patient Relations Coordinator in the Patient Family Centered Care Program department: